gonzalomvp/nwRename/README.md

         There are only files of two different 3-letter extensions in the folder.

 positional arguments:
-  dir              The directory where the files are (default is the dir from
+  dir                   The directory where the files are (default is the dir
-                   which this file was called.
+                        from which this file was called.
 Use only absolute paths.)

 optional arguments:
-  -h, --help       show this help message and exit --no-backup, -n  Don't backup the files before renaming (only the ones with
+  -h, --help            show this help message and exit --no-backup, -n       Don't backup the files before renaming (only the ones
-                   the provided extension are renamed).
+                        with the provided extension are renamed).
   -e [EXTENSION]        File extension.
 Default is .srt.
+  --alignment [ALIGNMENTTYPE], -a [ALIGNMENTTYPE]
+                        Alignment type to be used.
 ```

 This software comes with ABSOLUTELY NO WARRANTY.